shihansheriffesanjo/esanjo-way/content/product/our-product-development-process.md

 In addition to Asana, the Product team also uses Abstract to manage UI assets and Marvel for prototyping, design and asset handoffs to the engineering team.
 Real-time discussions among the team are done in the #product and #engineering channels on Slack.

-Once a new product or feature gets launched, the focus then turns to optimization to help us improve user experience as the product matures.
+Once a new product or feature gets launched, the focus then turns to optimisation to help us improve user experience as the product matures.
 Analytics and performance tracking are primarily done through Google Analytics and/or Firebase if the product is a mobile application.

 ---
 ## Process Overview